Pembroke, Dublin

-Pembroke Township was an area adjoining the city of Dublin, Ireland, formed for local government purposes by private Act of Parliament in 1863.
+Pembroke is a former local government area within County Dublin that was adjoining the city of Dublin, Ireland.
+It was formed as a township for local government purposes by a local act of Parliament, the Pembroke Township Act 1863 (26 & 27 Vict. c. lxxii).
 The township took its name from the fact that most of the area was part of the estate of the Earl of Pembroke.
-The township was governed by commissioners until 1899 when it became an Urban District.
-In 1930 Pembroke Township was absorbed by the City and County Borough of Dublin.
+It was governed by town commissioners until 1899 when it became an urban district.
+In 1930 Pembroke was absorbed by the City and County Borough of Dublin.

 Composition

 The township consisted of a number of distinct areas: Ballsbridge, Donnybrook, Sandymount, Irishtown and Ringsend.
 The areas varied in nature, with Ringsend being an old fishing village, Irishtown a working-class residential and industrial district, while the remainder of the township contained affluent residential areas.
 Seven-ninths of the township was part of the Pembroke Estate, and the agent of the estate was an ex officio commissioner, the remaining 14 being elected by property owners.
-The Estate had a great deal of influence on the activities of the commissioners, and also made donations of land for the use of the township.
-This influence largely ended when a more democratically elected urban district council replaced the commissioners in 1899.
+The estate had a great deal of influence on the activities of the commissioners, and also made donations of land for the use of the township.
+This influence largely ended when a more democratically elected urban district council replaced the commissioners.
+In 1899, it became an urban district under the Local Government (Ireland) Act 1898.